<> <> <> <>

 Almost all exercise causes some form of stress to the body to trigger long-term improvement (otherwise we wouldn’t bother doing it).

-Even if this only happens one or two days a week that’s still one or two days fewer than if you’d just bitten the bullet and made it there before your day started properly.
+Even if this only happens 1 or 2 days a week that’s still 1 or 2 days fewer than if you’d just bitten the bullet and made it there before your day started properly.

-This also means that you can fill your evenings with things you’ll actually look forward to, be it wining and dining on the town, a few guilt-free beers at the local with mates, or staying in with the missus and a shitty romcom, without the dread of knowing you committed the cardinal sin of skipping leg day.
+This also means that you can fill your evenings with things you’ll actually look forward to, be it wining and dining on the town, a few guilt-free beers at the local with mates, or staying in with the missus, without the dread of knowing you committed the cardinal sin of skipping leg day.

-You’ll also be far more inclined to opt for a more efficient workout plan if it’s in the morning, as every minute spent in the gym is another minute you could have spent in bed.
+You’ll also be far more inclined to opt for a more efficient workout morning routine, as every minute spent in the gym is another minute you could have spent in bed.

 This is a truism for both body and mind.

-What’s great about exercising in the morning is that you give yourself this boost when you need it most, rather than causing a jolt of energy right before bed (or half-way through the day, when you could be eating and resting while your body goes to town on those calories).
+What’s great about morning exercise is that you give yourself this boost when you need it most, rather than causing a jolt of energy right before bed (or halfway through the day, when you could be eating and resting while your body goes to town on those calories).

-Better sleep, better energy levels, better mood, better routine, more time on your hands and a general improvement in your wellbeing – what more proof do you want?
+Better sleep, better mood and energy levels, more mental clarity, better routine, more time on your hands and a general improvement in your well-being – what more proof do you want [3]?

 Sleeping in is a cruelly short-lived bliss that can be seldom matched.
 But the myriad benefits of a morning workout are self-evident, and given how busy everybody is these days, the idea of getting anything done more efficiently should be applauded (and applied).